IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 ```haskell
 Confidential | Public
 ```
-The changes are just in sync with Severity, we get rid of the type class HasPrivacyAnnotation and use the interface:
+The changes are just in sync with Severity, we get rid of the type class and use the interface:

 ```haskell
 setPrivacy :: Monad m => Privacy -> Trace m a -> Trace m a